-- A. The authorization of a leave of absence without pay is a matter of administrative discretion and employees have no right to such leave, subject to the provisions below.
-The Employer will decide if a leave of absence is to be granted in each individual case. - B. The granting of any leave of absence is subject to the approval of the Employer.
-Except for emergencies, illnesses, disabilities or as otherwise specified in this Article, employees will advise the Employer sixty (60) calendar days prior to the commencement of the desired leave so that the various departmental functions may proceed properly. - C. Upon completion of a leave of absence, the employee is to be returned to the position formerly occupied or the next available similar position if the employee's former position no longer exists.
-Employees on an unpaid leave of absence are subject to all layoff and recall provisions of Article 13 of this Agreement. - D. An employee may return to work before the scheduled expiration of leave as requested by the employee and agreed to by the Employer. - E. The Employer shall send a written reminder to the employee at the address on file with the employer at least two (2) weeks prior to the end of the unpaid leave of absence.
-If an employee fails to return to work at the expiration of their requested unpaid leave of absence, such employee, absent extenuating circumstances, shall be removed from their position and shall not receive seniority time for the period of the leave. - F. An employee who has been granted an unpaid leave of absence for personal reasons shall not accrue vacation leave or sick leave time during such unpaid leave of absence.
-An employee shall not receive pay for holidays that fall within the period of the leave of absence without pay. - An unpaid leave of absence for personal reasons is unavailable as long as the individual has any qualifying paid leave, compensatory time or FMLA leave available.
-Further, such unpaid leave of absence for personal reasons, if approved, will be concurrent with, not in addition to, leave granted under the Family and Medical Leave Act of 1993, if applicable. - G. In lieu of requesting a Medical or Disability Leave of Absence without Pay the employee may request a temporary assignment to an available alternate position that would better accommodate the employee's reason for requesting leave.
-This request may be granted or denied at the sole discretion of the employer. - H. During any unpaid leave of absence provided for in this Section, the Employer will provide health insurance as defined in Article 21 of this
+- A. In the event an employee's absence is 15 consecutive calendar days, he or she will be placed on the appropriate leave of absence.
+On or before this time, the employee must provide a statement from a licensed health care professional indicating the necessity of the absence, dates of absence and estimated date of return to work. - B. The authorization of a leave of absence without pay is a matter of administrative discretion and employees have no right to such leave, subject to the provisions below.
+The Employer will decide if a leave of absence is to be granted in each individual case. - C. The granting of any leave of absence is subject to the approval of the Employer.
+Except for emergencies, illnesses, disabilities or as otherwise specified in this Article, employees will advise the Employer sixty (60) calendar days prior to the commencement of the desired leave so that the various departmental functions may proceed properly. - D. Upon completion of a leave of absence, the employee is to be returned to the position formerly occupied or the next available similar position if the employee's former position no longer exists.
+Employees on an unpaid leave of absence are subject to all layoff and recall provisions of Article 13 of this Agreement. - E. An employee may return to work before the scheduled expiration of leave as requested by the employee and agreed to by the Employer.

-Agreement through the end of the calendar month, during which such unpaid leave of absence begins.
+- F. The Employer shall send a written reminder to the employee at the address on file with the employer at least two (2) weeks prior to the end of the unpaid leave of absence.
+If an employee fails to return to work at the expiration of their requested unpaid leave of absence, such employee, absent extenuating circumstances, shall be removed from their position and shall not receive seniority time for the period of the leave. - G. An employee who has been granted an unpaid leave of absence for personal reasons shall not accrue vacation leave or sick leave time during such unpaid leave of absence.
+An employee shall not receive pay for holidays that fall within the period of the leave of absence without pay.

+An unpaid leave of absence for personal reasons is unavailable as long as the individual has any qualifying paid leave or compensatory time available.
+Further, such unpaid leave of absence for personal reasons, if approved, will be concurrent with, not in addition to, leave granted under the Family and Medical Leave Act of 1993, if applicable.

+- H. In lieu of requesting a Medical or Disability Leave of Absence without Pay the employee may request a temporary assignment to an available alternate position that would better accommodate the employee's reason for requesting leave.
+This request may be granted or denied at the sole discretion of the employer. - I. During any unpaid leave of absence provided for in this Section, the Employer will provide health insurance as defined in Article 21 of this Agreement through the end of the calendar month, during which such unpaid leave of absence begins.

 Section 29.2.
-Leave for Childbirth, Childrearing, and Adoption: Upon submission to the supervisor of appropriate documentation, employees shall be granted a leave of absence for up to twelve (12) weeks under the terms and conditions set forth in the Family and Medical Leave Act in connection with the birth or adoption of a child.
-Where both spouses are employees of the University, the leave of absence granted under the terms of the Family Medical Leave Act is limited to an aggregate of twelve (12) weeks.
+Leave for Childbirth, Childrearing, and Adoption: Upon submission to the supervisor of appropriate documentation, employees shall be granted a leave of absence for up to twelve (12) work weeks under the terms and conditions set forth in the Family and Medical Leave Act in connection with the birth or adoption of a child.
+Where both spouses are employees of the University, the leave of absence granted under the terms of the Family Medical Leave Act is limited to an aggregate of twelve (12) work weeks.